Difference Between Primary and Secondary Memory

 Characteristics of Primary Memory

-• You can lose data in case power is switched off
+- You can lose data if the power is switched off.

-• It is a working memory of the computer.
+- It is the working memory of the computer.

-• Primary memory is faster compares to secondary memory.
+- Primary memory is faster compared to secondary memory.

 Characteristics of Secondary Memory

-• It helps store data in a computer
+- It helps store data on a computer.

-• Primary memory is the main memory of the computer system.
-Accessing data from primary memory is faster because it is an internal memory of the computer.
+- Primary memory is the main memory of the computer system.
+Accessing data from primary memory is faster because it is the computer’s internal memory.

-• All secondary storage devices which are capable of storing high volume data is referred to as secondary memory
+- All secondary storage devices that are capable of storing high volumes of data are referred to as secondary memory.

-• The computer can’t run without primary memory.
-You can lose data in case power is switched off
+- The computer can’t run without primary memory.
+You can lose data if the power is switched off.

-• Data is stored permanently in Secondary Memory even when the power of the computer is switched off
+- Data is stored permanently in secondary memory even when the computer’s power is switched off.

-• Primary memory is expensive and is available in limited in size in a computer.
+- Primary memory is expensive and is limited in size in a computer.